University of North Carolina at Charlotte: Main Campus – University City

 This quad-style area on the Main campus was completed in 2007 with the completion of the College of Health and Human Services Building (left) and Mebane Hall (right).

 The Main Campus of the university is situated on just under 1,000 acres (4 km^{2}) of rolling land between U.S. Route 29 and N.C.
 Highway 49, about 10 miles (16 km) from Uptown Charlotte in the University City neighborhood.
 The campus is self-contained, meaning that no major roads run through the campus.
-The campus boasts several man-made lakes, and is heavily wooded.
+The campus has several man-made lakes, and is heavily wooded.
 Near the center of campus are two gardens that attract over 300,000 visitors a year.
 The architecture of the original central campus, particularly the oldest buildings, are precast concrete and utilitarian-looking because they were built with limited state funds in the 1960s and 1970s.
 Starting in 2014, these buildings are being renovated to today's standards.
 Under the campus's third chancellor, James Woodward, the campus underwent major changes which continue today.
 The newest buildings, funded from state bonds, are being constructed in brick with neoclassical architecture.
 Concrete and asphalt sidewalks have largely been replaced by brick.
 The campus's road system is being upgraded to include landscaped medians and more trees.

 The former Charlotte Research Institute (CRI) occupied the northern portion of the Main campus.
 The university retired the CRI branding in 2019, and its operations are now part of the Office of Research Partnerships.